This

 in their publicity.

-Midnight off the Lofoten Islands.
+In the Lofoten

 1999